chuanfuyap/chuanfuyap.github.io/_posts/2021-11-30-secret-santa.md

     ## put a little sleep timer as per usual automation 'politeness'
     time.sleep(1)
 ```
+_I know this isn't quite `secret_santa.py` but, you can copy paste and run in any python IDE_

 # Appendix
 Before I can demonstrated the code above, I needed a list of random/fake name and e-mails, for this I adapted the code from [here](https://moonbooks.org/Articles/How-to-generate-random-names-first-and-last-names-with-python-/).
 The key here is installing `names` package, which is easily done with `pip install names`